 Native file access auditing is noisy, generating so many events that it's hard to dig out the truly valuable information.
 Netwrix Auditor file access monitoring software empowers you to gain control over user activity by monitoring ready-to-use reports on access events so you can quickly detect suspicious access to protected folders.

 In order to protect your PII, PHI, PCI and IP, you need to know where it’s located, who has access to it and every user action that might threaten it.
-Netwrix Auditor’s Data Discovery and Classification identifies the types of sensitive information you store, details its location and shows whether this data is overexposed.
+Netwrix Auditor in combination with Netwrix Data Classification identifies the types of sensitive information you store, details its location and shows whether this data is overexposed.
 Plus, you can quickly check who has access to critical files and folders and get the full context around activity with them.
 Regularly review this information to make sure nothing endangers the security of your sensitive data.

 How can I use this data?

 To protect your sensitive data, you need to constantly monitor suspicious actions around it.
 For example, when a wave of file encryptions starts, you’ll still have a chance to save some of your data if you notice it promptly.
 Netwrix Auditor’s threshold-based alerts inform you about critical events, such as when someone is trying to modify way too many files at a time, so you can block a ransomware attack in progress.

 To strengthen the security of your sensitive data, it’s critical to know about even subtle signs of account compromise, such as suspicious surges in data access or activity outside business hours.
 With reports on user behavior and blind spot analysis, you can quickly identify these subtle indicators of threats and remediate them before it’s too late.